 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-by Jill Loeffler •
+By: Jill Loeffler • Updated: August 23, 2025

-Feel free to modify the route as you go as the most important part is to enjoy every step of your journey!
+The itinerary below walks you through each neighborhood in a logical sequence, so you make the most of your day and don't have to backtrack.
+Feel free to modify the route as you go, as the most important part is to enjoy every step of your journey!

 Start your morning with a visit to the gorgeous church on the hill, Grace Cathedral.

-Your visit starts before you even enter the doors with a look at the golden "Gates of Paradise."'
+Your visit starts before you even enter the doors with a look at the golden "Gates of Paradise."
 It's a replica of the doors at the Baptistery of the Duomo in Florence, Italy.

 It features 10 biblical scenes including Adam and Eve and Noah and his family.